 Sexual harassment is unlawful, violating Title VII of the Civil Rights Act of 1964, as amended, Title IX of the Education Code, and California state law.

-Sexual harassment is defined as follows: Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when
+Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, when:

-- submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or education, - (2) submission to or rejection of such conduct by an individual is used as the basis for decisions affecting that individual, or - (3) such conduct has the purpose or effect of unreasonably interfering with an individual's performance or creating an intimidating, hostile, or offensive environment.
+- 1. Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or education. - 2.
+Submission to or rejection of such conduct by an individual is used as the basis for decisions affecting that individual. - 3.
+Such conduct has the purpose or effect of unreasonably interfering with an individual's performance or creating an intimidating, hostile, or offensive environment.